Type 1 Diabetes – Newly Diagnosed

 Starting Insulin

 Your health care provider will start you on an insulin regimen specifically designed for you.
 Sometimes only one daily injection is required of this long-acting insulin.
-This is a long acting insulin or basal insulin (glargine or detemer) and it is taken at the same time every day and delivers continuous “peakless” background insulin just like the pancreas used to do.
+This is a long acting insulin or basal insulin (glargine or detemir) and it is taken at the same time every day and delivers continuous “peak less” background insulin just like the pancreas used to do.
 Think of this insulin as “baseline” for basal dose, to cover all the time.
 This insulin will never make you go low or hypoglycemic.

 Next, rapid-acting insulin is added, which mimics the first and second phase secretions of insulin when you eat food.
 This is also referred to as multi-daily injections or MDI.
 There are a number of rapid-acting insulins, with slightly different onsets, peaks and durations.
 Your health care provider will determine the best for you.
 Lispro, aspart, and glulisine are the current rapid acting insulins available on the market.
 You will need to test your blood glucose before each meal and then adjust your insulin dose (as directed by your physician) and give yourself an insulin shot just before you eat.
 This is called a bolus shot, which controls the rise of blood glucose from the food you are eating.
 Think “bowl” like a bowl of food.
 When you are taking rapid acting insulin with meals you need to make sure and eat carbohydrate foods or you run the risk of going low or experiencing hypoglycemia.